Milk Bath Photography Sessions and FAQ

 Do I need to worry about doing my hair?
 What about makeup?

-How do you come up with the concepts and how many can we do?
-What about outfit changes?
+How do you come up with the concepts?

 My favorite concepts are ones that are a collaboration between us.
-I will ask you about your interests and hobbies, plus what outfits you are thinking about wearing, and we’ll see what we can come up with.
-I’m open to ideas that you may have, although there are some limitations to what will and won’t work in this setting.
-For each session we can do up to 3 colors in the water and I usually advise to bring 5-6 outfits.
+I will ask you about your interests and hobbies, plus what outfits you are thinking about wearing and your favorite colors, and we’ll see what we can come up with.
+I’m open to ideas that you may have, although there are some limitations to what will and won’t work in this setting so we’ll be sure to chat ahead of time.

 Should I bring my own props?
 Anything that won’t work?

 If you have something you have you really want to use just let me know!
 Otherwise I usually will source the props for you.
 There are a lot of things that just don’t work in the bath.
 Items need to be able to float, and not disintegrate.
-I won’t use any sugary food items because I care about your lady parts. 😉 I can’t put anything too small in that will clog the pump I use to drain the pool.
+I can’t put anything too small in that will clog the pump I use to drain the pool.
 Other than that…we can talk!

 How long do the sessions take?

-On average you should plan to be here about 3-4 hours.
+It will depend on the type of session you book.
+On average my classic sessions are about 3 hours including time for makeup.
 I know it seems like a long time, but between having your makeup done, getting comfortable in the bath, and changing outfits and setups, the time just flies by!
 Plus we’ll be having such fun you won’t really want to leave.

 Can I wear my contacts?
 Will I be going underwater or get splashed in the eyes?
 Will water get in my ears?